 That's it for now.
 Next week we travel from Kildare to Donegal, taking in all Connacht, the midlands and the north-east. and I will make predictions for every one of the 30 constituencies I've looked at.

 The general election is actually 43 separate mini-elections.
-Every constituency is unique, with candidate location, and the balance of party tickets key factors in determining who gets a seat.
+Every constituency is unique, with candidate location, name recognition and the balance of party tickets key factors in determining who gets a seat.
+National support for a political party is only one indicator of outcomes at constituency level.

 The strength of the ground games - canvassing and postering - is especially important in rural areas, where people expect to be personally contacted by the candidate or their support teams.

 This election sees a fairly comprehensive redraw of the electoral map.
-Among the more drastic changes see Tipperary split in two, with a sizable chunk of west Kilkenny lobbed into Tipperary north.
+Among the more drastic changes, Tipperary has once again been split in two, but this time with a sizable chunk of west Kilkenny lobbed into Tipperary north.

 Wexford and Wicklow, formerly two five seaters, now share three constituencies and 11 seats.